warnero/sf-food-trucks/Challenge.md

 ## Dev Journal
 - Setup basic app
 - Ran `mix phx.gen.auth`
-- Tried to create a new user and got an error rendering
+- Tried to create a new user and got an error rendering the register page (along with all the other generated auth pages)
+  - `key :name not found in: %{label: "Email", type: "email", prompt: nil, field: %Phoenix.HTML.FormField{id: "user_email", name: "user[email]"`
 - Ultimately had to fix all of the generated auth pages
   - From `{@form[:email]}`
   - To `{{@form, :email}}`